collective/collective.recipe.bluebream/README.rst

 Configuration
 =============

-By now you should have a ``bin/paster`` script.
+You should now have a ``bin/paster`` script.
 To run ``bluebream``, you will also need a WSGI configuration file and a Zope configuration file.
 Here are some sample configuration files to get you started.

 bluebream.ini
 -------------